-Many people choose to scatter or bury their loved one ashes at the Gardens of Remembrance at the crematorium or local cemetery or in one of their loved one’s favourite places.
+Many people choose to scatter or bury their loved one ashes in the gardens of remembrance at the crematorium or local cemetery or in one of their loved one’s favourite places.
 There are also a number of other popular places you can scatter ashes.

 If you are looking to do something a little different, there are now a number of unique things you can do with ashes.

 To arrange a cremation for a loved one, contact us today.
 Our expert team will also be able to answer any questions you may have about the cremation process.
 Our phone lines are open 24 hours a day, 7 days a week.

 *Average cremation costs as quoted in the SunLife (2021), Cost of Dying Report, sunlife.co.uk/costofdying2021